Capgemini/capgemini.github.io/_posts/2015-09-04-bdd-test-execution-throughput.md

 SpecFlow has a tool called SpecFlow+ Runner.
 This is a paid-for addition.
 We're not against purchasing extra software, but for this aspect of the project we're trying to avoid tie-in to a particular tool.
 From the documentation it was also unclear if this tool would definitely help us.

-A tool called PNunit came up.
+A tool called PNUnit came up.
 Unfortunately that tool doesn't really run tests in parallel.
 What it does is split tests into sets to distribute across many build agents - not really what we are looking for.

 ### Set Tests Running and Collect Results Later